jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 |**Genre Classical/Folk** |`classical.jamulus.io:22524`|
 |**Genre Choral/Barbershop** |`choral.jamulus.io:22724`|

-You can also specify a [Custom Directory](#3-custom-directory) in the same way from the command line, providing the Server Address in the same format.
+You can also specify a [Directory](#3-directory) in the same way from the command line, providing the Server Address in the same format.

 #### Running as a Directory

-If you wish to run a [Custom Directory](Running-a-Server#3-custom-directory) please see [this guide](Custom-Directories).
+If you wish to run a [Directory](Running-a-Server#3-directory) please see [this guide](Custom-Directories).

 ### Maintenance